 Myki servers do not hold any passwords or sensitive data which means that there is no situation in which hackers can compormise user passwords by accesing our servers.
 A complete, catastrophic compromise of Myki servers can only result in a temporary interruption of the connection between users in the company.
 Users will still be able to access their accounts while we restore access to the servers as the credentials are stored locally.

 Passwords are stored on any Myki-enabled device that you enroll in your company.
 Admin devices store the complete Myki Vault.
 User devices store passwords that are assigned specifically to the users in question.
 This means that users only have physical access to items that they are elligible to access.

 Myki for Teams stores encrypted enterprise backups on every admin endpoint.
 This means that multiple company admins that own multiple endpoints (computer, smartphone, tablet) will each maintain a backup on every device diversifying your backup locations which considerably reduces the risk of data loss.
 We also offer dedicated Myki Backup Servers that you can host on-premise or on private clouds that can be deployed on all popular operating systems with minimal effort.

 Yes, Myki supports a wide variety of import sources.
 Examples include CSV files, Google Cloud, Microsoft Azure AD and competing password management solutions such as Lastpass, Dashlane, 1Password, Bitwarden and Keeper.Import steps are outlined during the onboarding process and can also be found at support.myki.com.

 Yes, Myki supports exporting all of your data in CSV format.
 We are against user lockdown habits.

 Yes, you can sync users, passwords and groups.
-Myki also enables one-click password resets from within the portal.
+Myki also enables one-click email creation and password resets from within the portal.